sithart/short_notes_on_machine_learning/content/python/data_wrangling/pandas_pivot_tables.md

-### Create a pivot table of group score counts, by company and regimensts
+### Create a pivot table of group score counts, by company and regiments

 ```python